– Story Meets Style –

 100% Classic Momentum style from soft buildup to crescendos.
 Spoken words complement flashbacks, and the optional family interviews – contact us for menu items – Read about their gorgeous Holman Ranch Wedding in the “Inspiration” section.

-Our newest, and most pop-style edit yet.
+One of our newest and most pop/ edgy edits yet.
 A teaser for a New Year’s Eve wedding complete with fireworks!
 Just the right blend of energy, sentiment, and candid shots to keep you entertained from start to finish.
 Note the simple motif of the ticking clock for the intro.

 Intriguing yet Edgy.
 This style packs a punch that you can’t turn away from.